blossm-network/toolbox/README.md

 2. Repeat step 1 with the `production`, `sandbox` and `staging` projects.

+#### Blockchain

+Blossm keeps a blockchain in your `event-store` which can be useful when auditing your system.
+Information for verifying the authenticity of any event is stored in your blockchain.
+Configuring it is easy:

+1. In the `development` project:
+    * In **Security > Cryptographic Keys**, enable **Cloud KMS**.
+    * Create a global Key Ring named **“blockchain”**.
+      * Create a Generated key named **“producer”** for Asymmetric signing using Elliptic Curve P-256 - SHA256 Digest.
+      * Create another Generated key named **“private”** for Symmetric signing with a rotation period of your choosing.
+90 days is fine.

+2. Repeat step 1 with the `production`, `sandbox` and `staging` projects.

+3. In your **config.yaml** file, change the `blockSchedule` property to reflect how often you want blocks issued.
+Note that snapshots of each root also get made and stored when creating a block.

 #### Secrets

 Configure the storage of encrypted secrets that your application decrypts and uses during runtime using Blossm tools.